Leica SL vs Sony RX0 II

 Travel and landscape photographers will find it useful that the SL has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the SL and the RX0 II are recent models that are part of the current product line-up.
-The RX0 II replaced the earlier Sony RX0, while the SL does not have a direct predecessor.
+The RX0 II is a recent model that features in the current product line-up of Sony.
+In contrast, the SL has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SL was succeeded by the Leica SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So how do things add up?
 Is the Leica SL better than the Sony RX0 II or vice versa?
 The listing below highlights the relative strengths of the two models.